-All of the VPN reviews you see below are based on extensive testing to see how well the VPN protects your privacy and security.
-I thoroughly test every VPN for IP address leaks (both IPv4 and IPv6), DNS leaks, WebRTC leaks, reliability, speed, and how well the features work.
-These test results are the main basis for all rankings and how well a VPN does in a review (based on a 5 point rating system).
+All of the VPN reviews on Restore Privacy are based on extensive testing to see how well the VPN protects your privacy and security.
+Every VPN is tested for IP address leaks (both IPv4 and IPv6), DNS leaks, reliability, speed, and how well the features work.
+Other considerations include privacy jurisdiction, company policies, trustworthiness, and the track record (background) of the provider.

-Below are the top reviews from the best performing VPN services:
+Below are the top reviews from some of the best VPN services:

 Additional VPN reviews